 How Melania chooses hats to hide what she doesn’t want you to see

+Melania style decoded: A nod to Jackie O and a hat to hide what she doesn’t want you to see

-Once again, the first lady chose a wide-rimmed hat that cleverly shields part of her face.
-Here, Fleur Britten takes a closer look at why exactly that might be
+Once again, the First Lady chose a wide-rimmed hat that cleverly shrouded part of her face and made a style choice that reveals an inner truth.
+Here, Fleur Britten takes a closer look at what Melania is trying to tell us

 There was one question on the lips of observers when the President of the United States and the first lady arrived by military helicopter at Windsor Castle today to meet the Prince and Princess of Wales.
 Would anyone be able to see Melania’s eyes?